-Ashland Assisted Housing Authority is a public housing agency in Ashland, Kentucky that participates in the Section 8 Housing Choice Voucher program.
-As of November 17th, 2018, Ashland Assisted Housing Authority has 1 waiting lists that are open now or opening soon.
+Ashland Assisted Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of January 16th, 2022, Ashland Assisted Housing Authority has 2 waiting lists that are open now or opening soon.

 Ashland Assisted Housing Authority serves Boyd County.

-As of 11/17/2018, it is not known if Ashland Assisted Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 01/16/2022, it is not known if Ashland Assisted Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Ashland Assisted Housing Authority manages 450 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Ashland Assisted Housing Authority manages 475 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 16% having issued approximately 29 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 8 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 8 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.4 persons and has a household income of $9,528 per year.
 98% of households were very low income (VLI) and 79% were extremely low income (ELI).
 21% of households had wages as a major source of income, 3% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 67% of households had other income (Social Security, Disability or Pension) as their major source of income.